Arizona Common Law Marriage

 A domestic partnership is not the same as a common-law marriage in Arizona.
 Domestic partners have certain rights, although limited, while common-law union originating in the state is not recognized at all.
 Domestic partners have to file paperwork in order to state their union while common-law couples don’t.
 A domestic partner has the right to visit their partner in a jail or healthcare facility.
 A domestic partner may also be entitled to insurance coverage by their partner.
 These rights are not extended to couples cohabiting together without a license.

-Does the Federal Government Recognize Massachusetts Common-law Marriages?
+Does the Federal Government Recognize Arizona Common-law Marriages?

 Couples who successfully prove a legal marriage in another state will qualify for all marital benefits.
 Couples who are in a legal common-law marriage are eligible for federal benefits as a married couple.
 Obtaining a domestic partnership requires filling out a form, paying the required fees, and taking the information to a nearby city hall.